- Environment Agency

 You need to let the Environment Agency know about your anticipated claims across the year.

-You should claim for work to date plus 3 months forward within a financial year.
+You should claim for work completed plus 3 months in advance within a financial year.

 Notify the Environment Agency when you finish your project

-Fill in the project closure report (FCERM 8 form) at the end of your project.
+Fill in the project closure report form (FCERM 8) at the end of your project.

 Send the report to your FCRM area manager within 6 months of your project being completed.